-5. Pit River -207 miles
+5. Pit River – 207 Miles

 The Pit River is the longest tributary of the Sacramento River, measuring 207 miles long.
 It begins in the northeastern corner of California and eventually joins the Sacramento River in the Central Valley.
 Its journey passes through both the Modoc National Forest and the Shasta National Forest.
 The Pit River is used for irrigation, hydroelectricity, and conservation purposes.
 It is also a popular destination for fishing, fly fishing, and rafting.

-4. Klamath River – 257 miles
+4. Klamath River – 257 Miles

 The Klamath River is 257 miles long, flowing through Oregon and northern California on its way to the Pacific Ocean.
 It is the most important river south of the Columbia River for anadromous fish migration.
-Anadromous fish live in salt water, but travel to freshwater to breed.
+Anadromous fish live in saltwater but travel to freshwater to breed.
 There are fish like Chinook salmon, rainbow trout, and steelhead trout, and coho salmon.
 In fact, the Klamath River is a prime habitat for coho salmon, which are a threatened species.

 The Klamath River is also a popular location for sport fishing, kayaking, and whitewater rafting.
-Unfortunately, mines from the California Gold Rush as well as dams and diversions have caused a lot of water quality issues.
+Unfortunately, mines from the California Gold Rush, as well as dams and diversions, have caused a lot of water quality issues.
 However, many environmental groups and native tribes have been working together to enact change and help restore the water and surrounding natural habitat.

-3. San Joaquin River – 366 miles
+3. San Joaquin River – 366 Miles

 The San Joaquin River is 366 miles long.
-It begins in the high Sierra Nevada Mountain Range and eventually flowing into Suisun Bay, San Francisco Bay, and the Pacific Ocean.
+It begins in the high Sierra Nevada Mountain Range and eventually flows into Suisun Bay, San Francisco Bay, and the Pacific Ocean.
 The San Joaquin River is one of the most important sources of irrigation water in California.
 It is also one of the most heavily dammed and diverted rivers in California.

 The San Joaquin River was once home to hundreds of thousands of migratory fish and birds.
-Historical accounts explain how there were times when there were so many birds that they would block out the sun in the sky and sounded as loud as a freight train.
+Historical accounts explain how there were times when there were so many birds that they would block out the sun in the sky and sound as loud as a freight train.

-Engineering development and human activity has now replaced and altered over 95% of the historical wetlands in the San Joaquin River.
+Engineering development and human activity have now replaced and altered over 95% of the historical wetlands in the San Joaquin River.
 However, part of the San Joaquin River is now a National Wildlife Refuge.
 It is also an important wildlife corridor, helping animals pass through and around human activity.

-2. Sacramento River – 400 miles
+2. Sacramento River – 400 Miles

 The Sacramento River is the longest river that is contained entirely within the state of California (it does not cross over into any other state).
 It is 400 miles long and was once called “the Nile of the West.”
 Today, it is a popular location for kayaking, motorboating, fishing, hunting, tubing, swimming, birding, wildlife observation, and hiking.
 The river begins in the Klamath Mountains and eventually flows to the Sacramento-San Joaquin River Delta and San Francisco Bay.